compojoom/refire/README.md

 > Quick prototyping with React, Firebase and Redux

-Refire fetches selected [Firebase](https://www.firebase.com/) paths to your local [Redux](http://redux.js.org/) store and keeps your store in sync with Firebase.
+Refire keeps your local [Redux](http://redux.js.org/) store in sync with selected [Firebase](https://www.firebase.com/) paths.
+You can bind Firebase paths as Strings, Objects or Arrays.

-You can also specify queries based on state and they will automatically get subscribed and unsubscribed when state changes.
+You can also specify queries based on Redux state (e.g. currently logged in user or route parameter) and Refire will automatically subscribe and unsubscribe your bindings when state changes.

-Using provided [React](https://facebook.github.io/react/) higher-order components and [React Redux](https://github.com/rackt/react-redux) helper you also get automatic re-renders for your connected views on any change.
+Using provided [React](https://facebook.github.io/react/) higher order components and [React Redux](https://github.com/rackt/react-redux) helper you also get automatic re-renders for your connected views on any change.

 All mutation still happens through [Firebase client's](https://www.firebase.com/docs/web/api/firebase) `references`.